OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Extracted from the site are some quotes:

-> "It's **hard enough to develop for Apple as is**.
-Stop making it harder for me to make something for your users to use."
+> It's **hard enough to develop for Apple as is**.
+Stop making it harder for me to make something for your users to use.
 > <cite>[James Hessell-Bowman (Feb 9, 2022)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**PWAs are the future. iOS Safari isn't.
-Change it!**"
+> **PWAs are the future. iOS Safari isn't.
+Change it!**
 > <cite>[Mauricé Ricardo Bärisch (Jan 7, 2022) ](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "Safari is the new IE"
+> Safari is the new IE
 > <cite>[Flavio Spezi (Nov 24, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices)</cite>

-> "My goodness no push notification yet, **disgrace**"
+> My goodness no push notification yet, **disgrace**
 > <cite>[Daniel Gadd (Nov 24, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "IMHO, **PWAs are a better way to reach mobile users**, compared to native mobile apps, for not-hardware-intensive apps."
+> IMHO, **PWAs are a better way to reach mobile users**, compared to native mobile apps, for not-hardware-intensive apps.
 > <cite>[Saqib Shafin (Oct 3, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "I'm a developer who would like to be able to sell this feature to clients without caveats or additional costs. **It would also be great to have a unified web for all platforms**."
+> I'm a developer who would like to be able to sell this feature to clients without caveats or additional costs. **It would also be great to have a unified web for all platforms**.
 > <cite>[Alex Grant (Jun 26, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "Please implement the W3C standards. **Don't be like IE or soon the developer community will turn on you**."
+> Please implement the W3C standards. **Don't be like IE or soon the developer community will turn on you**.
 > <cite>[Frank Ali (May 26, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**We need this** web developers"
+> **We need this** web developers
 > <cite>[Jack Smith (Apr 29, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**Come on guys, we need this**...
-It's crucial."
+> **Come on guys, we need this**...
+It's crucial.
 > <cite>[Morne Erasmus (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**It's the right thing to do Apple.**"
+> **It's the right thing to do Apple.**
 > <cite>[Shaun Bliss (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

 <div class="collapser">
   <button class="action-button">Show more comments</button>
   <div class="collapsed">

-> "Need it! **Soon**!!"
+> Need it! **Soon**!!
 > <cite>[Francesco Rombecchi (Dec 1, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**Desperately** needed for modern web apps"
+> **Desperately** needed for modern web apps
 > <cite>[Michoel Samuels (Jun 9, 2021)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "I would like to write from **one codebase** and deploy on **all platforms**"
+> I would like to write from **one codebase** and deploy on **all platforms**
 > <cite>[David Murdoch (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**Shocking what they are doing.
+> **Shocking what they are doing.
 Pure monopoly**.
-They are **lowering the technological progress to protect their pockets**, but they are the most rich stock in the world…"
+They are **lowering the technological progress to protect their pockets**, but they are the most rich stock in the world…
 > <cite>[Federico Schiocchet (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "This would **dramatically** simplify some business apps."
+> This would **dramatically** simplify some business apps.
 > <cite>[Ben in CA (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "It's **ridiculous** they don't have it!"
+> It's **ridiculous** they don't have it!
 > <cite>[Mohameth Seck (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**It's sad that we have to petition** for something like this.
-I wonder if Steve was alive if he would hold back the progress of technology like these clowns at apple."
+> **It's sad that we have to petition** for something like this.
+I wonder if Steve was alive if he would hold back the progress of technology like these clowns at apple.
 > <cite>[Shaquille Hinds (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**Because developers don't want to have to build a whole new frontend iOS app just to send push notifications.**"
+> **Because developers don't want to have to build a whole new frontend iOS app just to send push notifications.**
 > <cite>[Miles Exner (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "Seriously ?
+> Seriously ?
 Still not implemented ??? **Apple, you're standing in the way of a better life for all humans**.
-Get over it and do the right thing."
+Get over it and do the right thing.
 > <cite>[Edouard SILHOL (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "This feature will helps developers to create a fast and eficient communication trought sites.
-Increases PWA experience. **It will help any business type**."
+> This feature will helps developers to create a fast and eficient communication trought sites.
+Increases PWA experience. **It will help any business type**.
 > <cite>[Lucas Santos (1 year ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**This is SO long overdue.
+> **This is SO long overdue.
 It needs to happen.
 Like...
-NOW.**"
+NOW.**
 > <cite>[Sean McDade (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "Stop calling iphone a smartphone **when it can't even handle web push**.
+> Stop calling iphone a smartphone **when it can't even handle web push**.
 It's **2020 and we're still fighting for this**.
-Please make your dumbphone smart again."
+Please make your dumbphone smart again.
 > <cite>[Jonelle Mancilla (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "This is an **absolutely necessary feature** to allow iOS users to have the same experience across so many apps as Android users have.
-Resisting adding this feature only ends in frustration and brand disdain, **not any type of monopolistic win that Apple** might want to go for as an alternative."
+> This is an **absolutely necessary feature** to allow iOS users to have the same experience across so many apps as Android users have.
+Resisting adding this feature only ends in frustration and brand disdain, **not any type of monopolistic win that Apple** might want to go for as an alternative.
 > <cite>[William Lancaster (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**In 2020 it is beyond my comprehension that Apple’s support for PWAs - but more specifically the WebPush API - is non-existent**"
+> **In 2020 it is beyond my comprehension that Apple’s support for PWAs - but more specifically the WebPush API - is non-existent**
 > <cite>[Christopher Deeming (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "I want to be able to give push notifications to users of my web application **without having to build a native app**!"
+> I want to be able to give push notifications to users of my web application **without having to build a native app**!
 > <cite>[Adam Ullman (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "Enabling Push Notifications for iOS Safari will lead to more **innovation** in the web space."
+> Enabling Push Notifications for iOS Safari will lead to more **innovation** in the web space.
 > <cite>[Alexander Matulionis (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "PWAs are the future for smaller apps that don't want to invest in the skill required to make native or native-ish apps. **Apple you're currently the weakest link**.
-People will still make microtransations in games, and native apps will still be a necessity for video and audio purposes -- your app…"
+> PWAs are the future for smaller apps that don't want to invest in the skill required to make native or native-ish apps. **Apple you're currently the weakest link**.
+People will still make microtransations in games, and native apps will still be a necessity for video and audio purposes -- your app…
 > <cite>[Jacob Clarke (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "When it is a matter of standardize systems that can contribute to deliver safety or security notifications to consumers, **a vendor shouldn't have the right to lock those consumers to proprietary platforms**."
+> When it is a matter of standardize systems that can contribute to deliver safety or security notifications to consumers, **a vendor shouldn't have the right to lock those consumers to proprietary platforms**.
 > <cite>[Alberto Cruz (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "as a developer this is a **vital requirement for any modern application**."
+> as a developer this is a **vital requirement for any modern application**.
 > <cite>[Luke Whitehouse (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "**Because apple is making life hard (and expensive) for everyone.**"
+> **Because apple is making life hard (and expensive) for everyone.**
 > <cite>[Micah Galizia (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "I signed because I think it's **silly to be the only platform out there to not support web notifications**.
+> I signed because I think it's **silly to be the only platform out there to not support web notifications**.
 Every other browser and os supports this feature.
-When iPhone came out, it was game changing because it could do everything a computer could as far as web browsing (other than flash…"
+When iPhone came out, it was game changing because it could do everything a computer could as far as web browsing (other than flash…
 > <cite>[Joshua Shell (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "It's **very** important for web experiences!"
+> It's **very** important for web experiences!
 > <cite>[Juan David Nicholls Cardona (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "we **need** this feature to get free of apps"
+> we **need** this feature to get free of apps
 > <cite>[Tamir Konor (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

-> "our app helps restaurants notify guest when their food is ready, guest can opt to receive a notification. **but iphone users cant**. only android users can.
-Not everyone wants to install an app to receive mobile event based notifications."
+> our app helps restaurants notify guest when their food is ready, guest can opt to receive a notification. **but iphone users cant**. only android users can.
+Not everyone wants to install an app to receive mobile event based notifications.
 > <cite>[sal iozzia (2 years ago)](https://www.change.org/p/tim-cook-apple-inc-implement-web-push-notifications-on-ios-devices) <br />(emphasis added)</cite>

 > I'm a web dev, **it makes no sense that apple is behind on this**.